 Group running is safer and, for many people, more motivating.
 If you know you have people to run with it can make the difference between sitting on the sofa or getting up and exercising.
 Catching up with friends while running can mean you train harder without even noticing.
 Don’t just take our word for it:

-In normal (non-COVID), we would start our runs at 7pm on Tuesdays (main club night) and Thursdays, plus there are often additional runs organised informally for weekends or other days.
+We routinely start our runs at 7pm on Tuesdays (main club night) and Thursdays – certainly the big majority of the year (we occasionally plan a cancellation around Christmas, or if there’s a big league race on).
+Also, there are often additional runs organised informally for weekends or other days.
 So even for those who work a bit late or with big family commitments, there should be opportunity to run with other club members.
-HOWEVER… for the foreseeable future, we are not holding the Thursday club night (as at October 2020)… and we are staggering start times (usually between 6.40pm and 7pm) on Tuesdays to reduce group sizes

-By joining you will become a member of Welsh Athletics, which provides some insurance cover and will get you around £2 off the cost of race entry for many races.
+It is possible for you to join as a social running member… where you have the benefits of running with club, coaching, taking part in SoM-organised events and socialising.
+But by joining as a full member (as almost everyone does) you will become a member of Welsh Athletics, which provides some insurance cover and will get you around £2 off the cost of race entry for many races.
 Basically, if the race entry form asks whether you are affiliated, you can say yes, put Spirit of Monmouth as your running club and usually pay less for entry.

 As a member we are also eligible for discounts in certain running shops.
 These may include the following, but please do check with them for their up to date policies